Pet Custody Lawyer

 - Fight for full custody of your pet if you desire

 We understand you are concerned and frightened that you could lose your pet in a divorce action.
-Call our Lawrenceville, Georgia law office today to schedule your free consultation.
+Call our Lawrenceville, Georgia law office today to schedule your consultation.
 Let’s work together to keep your pet with you after a divorce.

 How Do Georgia Courts Decide Pet Custody Matters?